fieldtrip/website/tutorial/networkanalysis.md

 **[ft_redefinetrial](/reference/ft_redefinetrial)** to segment it into epochs of 2 seconds length.

-The ft_redefinetrial and ft_preprocessing functions require the original MEG dataset, which is available from ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/SubjectRest.zip.
-Alternatively, you can skip this step and directly load the preprocessed data from ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/networkanalysis.
-This latter folder contains a few files that we will need later in this tutorial as well, so it's recommended to download its contents.
+The ft_redefinetrial and ft_preprocessing functions require the original MEG dataset, which is available from <ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/SubjectRest.zip>.
+Alternatively, you can skip this step and directly load the preprocessed data from <ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/networkanalysis/>.
+This latter folder contains a few files that we will need later in this tutorial as well, so it is recommended to download its contents.

 	%% read the continuous data and segment into 2 seconds epochs cfg            = [];
-	cfg.dataset    = 'SubjectRest.ds'; % note that you may need to add the full path to the ds-directory cfg.continuous = 'yes';
+	cfg.dataset    = 'SubjectRest.ds'; % note that you may need to add the full path to the .ds directory cfg.continuous = 'yes';
 	cfg.channel    = {'MEG'};
 	data           = ft_preprocessing(cfg);